 A revisit along with Unison and the SPF took place on 28 May and the joint inspection gave the premises a glowing report.
 The SPF rep stating that he believed that the building was one of the best that Police Scotland has in terms of physical distancing.
-A full report, including pictures, was sent back to the HSE and the matter was closed as an unfounded complaint.
+A full report, including pictures, was sent back to the HSE and we anticipate that this matter will be closed.
+The general consensus is that this has been a malicious report to the HSE.
 Tulliallan Castle